HCDemos/vault-transit-eaas-demo-app/readme.md

 Plaintext values are **never stored**—only encrypted data.

 ## 🔐 Vault Setup
-1. Start Vault (in dev mode for testing):
+1. Start Vault (in dev mode for testing) or use an HCP Vault instance for easy repeatability:
    ```bash
    vault server -dev -dev-root-token-id=root
    ```